simpleinjector/Documentation/source/advanced.rst

 Context based injection
 =======================

 Context based injection is the ability to inject a particular dependency based on the context it lives in (for change the implementation based on the type it is injected into).
 This context is often supplied by the container.
-Some DI libraries contain a feature that allows this, while others don’t.
+Some DI libraries contain a feature that allows this, while others don't.
 Simple Injector does *not* contain such a feature out of the box, but this ability can easily be added by using the :doc:`context based injection extension method <ContextDependentExtensions>` code snippet.

 .. container:: Note